Last Updated on

 Talk To Some “Old Timers” About Bushcraft

 If you have the opportunity, meet and talk with “old timers” including farmers, hunters and fishermen and you can learn an arsenal of information for various aspects of providing food in a pinch or as a long term survival strategy.
-Also, while such manuals do provide you with detailed information on how to build various types of shelters, how to obtain water and, how to build traps and snares for obtaining food, they seldom provide the detailed information you need about various animal’s preferred habitats and habits and thus, additional books such as Trapper’s Bible by Dale Martin are an essential addition to your survival library.
+Also, while such manuals do provide you with detailed information on how to build various types of shelters, how to find water in the wild and, how to build traps and snares for obtaining food, they seldom provide the detailed information you need about various animal’s preferred habitats and habits and thus, additional books such as Trapper’s Bible by Dale Martin are a useful addition to your survival library.

 Trapper’s Bible can quickly advance your survival skills for procuring food and before you know it you’ll have the ins and outs of trapping small game, and assuredly know how to feed yourself and your family in a pinch.

-But, while having the proper knowledge in a survival situation is an extremely important part of surviving in the wilderness, it is essentially useless without the proper tools to accompany it.
+While having the proper knowledge in a survival situation is an extremely important part of surviving in the wilderness, it is essentially useless without the proper bushcraft gear to accompany it.
 Therefore, the answer to the question of what tools are absolutely essential for wilderness survival are:

 Bivvy Sack / Emergency Bivvy Sack

 While most people are aware that the human body can go two to three days without water and as much as 30 days without food, the fact is that hypothermia can kill a person far faster than dehydration or starvation by lowering the body’s core temperature below the point where it is able to maintain its autonomic functions.

 Therefore, the first and, most important tool a person can carry with them is an emergency bivvy shelter (aka bivvy sack) which is designed like a sleeping bag but, is commonly made from a very thin but waterproof material such as polyethylene with a heat reflective lining such as Mylar.
-Thus, not only will such a shelter provide you with a means to retain your body heat on cold nights, it will also provide you with protection against wind and rain until you can build a more permanent survival shelter.
+Not only will such a shelter provide you with a means to retain your body heat on cold nights, it will also provide you with protection against wind and rain until you can build a more permanent survival shelter.

 Portable Water Filter